kubernetes/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `name`: The name here must match the name of the driver, which means that driver names follow Kubernetes naming rules.
 1. `driverNamespace`: The name of the driver's namespace.
-1. `flags`: string:string map.
+1. `flags`: (Optional) string:string map.
 The flags passed to the driver. # or do we want sidecar flags?